Note: This is Part 1 of a 2-part Summer Camps series.

 We are here to help!
 Delaware Family Voices understands how important it is to find the right summer camp for your child, and have compiled a list of summer camps in the Delaware area for your consideration.
 Each camp is specially designed to meet the unique challenges of children with special needs.

-Camp Fairlee Manor
+Easter Seals Camp Fairlee Manor

-Camp Fairlee Manor is for children and adults with physical disabilities and / or cognitive impairments.
-Camp activities include arts and crafts, sports and games, nature walks, swimming, fishing, high/low ropes courses and canoeing.
+Camp Fairlee Manor offers multiple programs for children and adults with physical disabilities and / or cognitive impairments as well as special weeks for children with Autism spectrum disorders.
 Located near Chestertown, Maryland, Camp Fairlee Manor is a fully accessible setting, ensuring children have full access to camp activities and programs.

 Camps Lenape And Manito

 Camps Lenape and Manito, run by United Cerebral Palsey of Delaware, are open to children and young adults (ages 3-21) with orthopedic disabilities as well as children without disabilities.
 Both sites have paved walkways for easy access by wheelchair and a swimming pool with an accessible in-pool ramp.
 Through traditional camp activities like swimming, arts and crafts, music, nature and sports, camp counselors promote independence and self-esteem, helping to build self-confidence in campers with disabilities.

 Both camps run from June 29 to August 7, 2015.
 Camp Manito serves New Castle County, and Camp Lenape serves Kent and Sussex Counties.